Healthcare in South Korea: Hospitals

 The number of hospital beds per 1000 population is 10, well above the OECD countries' average of 5.
 According to Mark Britnell hospitals dominate the health system.
 94% of hospitals (88% of beds) are privately owned.
 30 of the 43 tertiary hospitals are run by private universities.
 10 more are run by publicly owned universities.
 Payment is made on a fee-for-service basis.
 There is no direct government subsidy for hospitals.
 This encourages hospitals to expand and discourages community services.

 The Korea International Medical Association has been formed to encourage medical tourism.
 Nearly 400,000 medical tourists visited South Korea in 2013, a number which was projected to rise to 1 million by 2020.
 Compared to procedures done in the US, patients can save between 30 and 85% if they have the treatment in South Korea.
-It has been reported that some Korean hospitals charge foreign patients more than local patients due to customized service such as translation and airport pickup.
+It has been reported that some South Korean hospitals charge foreign patients more than local patients due to customized service such as translation and airport pickup.
 As a result, some medical tourists have complained that this is unfair.